GoogleChromeLabs/lighthouse-keeper/README.md

 - Runs the Lighthouse API against a URL and stores reports over time (Firestore).
 Provides querying capabilities.
 - The latest (full) report for the URL is stored (Google Cloud Storage).
 - The server itself is Google App Engine (NodeJS).
-Cron jobs schedule tasks to update scores for each URL in the system.
+Cron jobs schedule tasks to update scores for each URL in the system, calculate median scores for each category, etc.

 <img width="1081" alt="web.dev frontend rendering data from this server" src="https://user-images.githubusercontent.com/238208/47517054-e2877b80-d83b-11e8-97d1-b2becc282604.png">